5 Amazing Training Camp Locations to Conquer Winter (2022 Review Europe)

 I’m talking about Nice.
 No not the trendy word, its close relative: Nice the city of sunshine in France along the famous Cote d’Azur.

 Now, what’s great is Nice’s infrastructure with trains and more.
-You even have a route directly to the old harbour.
+You even have a route directly to the old harbor.
 There you’ll find the famous café du cycliste, perfect to settle with a first coffee stop and enjoy cycling culture.

 Another key point is that the Cote d’Azur is very famous for its flourishing cycling culture.
-Many pros call the close kingdom Monaco their home base.
+Many pros call the close kingdom of Monaco their home base.
 Meeting pro cyclists like superstar Tadej Pogacar is real.
-Nice and surroundings like Villefranche-sur-Mer or Beaulieu-sur-Mer offer awesome route conditions.
+Nice surroundings like Villefranche-sur-Mer or Beaulieu-sur-Mer offer awesome route conditions.

 Choices are almost unlimited.